mglaezer/tutorials/jte-template-llm-service/src/main/java/org/mglaezer/jtellmservice/TUTORIAL.md

 }
 ```

-The @PromptTemplate annotation will be applied to methods in our service interfaces.
-The key features are:
+This annotation marks methods that should use template-based prompt generation.
+The fileName() specifies which template
-fileName() - Specifies which JTE template file to use for rendering
+to use for the annotated method.

-PromptParam Annotation
+### 3.2.
+The PromptParam Annotation

-Next, let's create the @PromptParam annotation to map method parameters to template variables:
+Next, we need a way to map method parameters to template variables:

 ```java